Scheduling with Gaps: New Models and Algorithms: Maximizing the Number of Gaps

 Thus in this section we will examine the variant of gap scheduling where the objective is to create as many gaps as possible in the schedule.
 The continuous version of this problem is trivial: for any interval $I_j = [r_j,d_j]$ with $r_j = d_j$, we must of course choose $h_j = r_j$.
 Each interval $I_j = [r_j,d_j]$ with $r_j<d_j$ can be assigned a unique point $h_j\in I_j$.
 Thus in this section we will focus only on the discrete model.

-Specifically, we are again given an instance with $n$ unit jobs with release times and deadlines, and we assume that the instance is feasible, that is all jobs can be scheduled.
-The objective is to find a schedule that maximizes the number of gaps.

-As before, we will assume that all jobs have different deadlines and different release times, and that they are ordered according to increasing deadlines.
+Specifically, we are again given an instance $\calJ$ with $n$ unit jobs with release times and deadlines, and we assume that the instance is feasible, that is all jobs can be scheduled.
+The objective is to find a schedule for $\calJ$ (with all jobs scheduled) that maximizes the number of gaps.
+As before, we will assume that all jobs have different deadlines and different release times, and that they are ordered according to increasing deadlines, $d_1 < d_2 < ... < d_n$.
 We can also assume that jobs $1$ and $n$ satisfy $r_1 = d_1 = \min_{j > 1} r_j -2$ and $d_n = r_n = \max_{j < n} d_j+2$, that is, they are tight jobs executed at the beginning and end of the schedule, separated by gaps from other jobs.
+Such jobs can be added to the instance, increasing the number of gaps uniformly by $2$ for all schedules; thus the choice of the optimum schedule is not affected, only its value increases by $2$.
+(This is a technical assumption that allows us to fix the range of the dynamic program below.)
+Figure~\ref{fig: max number of gaps} shows an example of an instance $\calJ$ with $n = 10$ jobs and its schedule with $7$ gaps.